 My meter displays several different things, what does all of that mean?

 On residential meters, there can be three different screen displays.
 Usually, the meter display will alternate between showing the kilowatt-hours accumulated on the meter and a display refresh screen with all “8”s showing along with the words “VOLTAGE and kWh”.
-If the meter has been disconnected, it will display a icon showing status of the meter switch.
+If the meter has been disconnected, it will display an icon showing the status of the meter switch.